Silvanus P. Thompson: Literary works

 Plaque for Thompson, sponsored by the Institute of Physics, on the front of the main building at Bootham School, York.

 Thompson wrote many books of a technical nature particularly Elementary Lessons in Electricity & Magnetism (1881), Dynamo-electric Machinery (1884) and the classic Calculus Made Easy which was first published in 1910, and is still in print.

 Thompson had many interests including painting, literature, the history of science, and working in his greenhouse.
 He wrote biographies of Michael Faraday and Lord Kelvin.
 He also wrote about William Gilbert, the Elizabethan physician, and produced an edition of Gilbert's De Magnete at the Chiswick Press in 1900.
 In 1912, Thompson published the first English translation of Treatise on Light by Christiaan Huygens.

-His scientific library of historical and working books is preserved at the Institution of Electrical Engineers and is a wonderful collection (he was President of the IEE).
-It includes many classic books on electricity, magnetism and optics.
+Thompson's scientific library of books is preserved at the Institution of Electrical Engineers.
+It includes classic books on electricity, magnetism and optics.
 The collection consists of 900 rare books and 2500 nineteenth and early twentieth century titles, with approximately 200 autograph letters.